SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: SoloGAN

 \subsection{Encoder}

 The encoder is used to map the input image into the latent space.
-As aforementioned, an image can be decomposed into the content as well as style in the latent space, and hence we design a content encoder and a style encoder, respectively.
-The content is domain-invariant that can be learned by a typical encoder, and the style is encoded using a conditional encoder with the domain labels being the condition (i.e., domain labels are transferred to one-hot vector).
+As mentioned above, an image can be decomposed into the content and style in the latent space.
+Hence, we design a content encoder and a style encoder, respectively.
+The content is domain invariant and can be learned by a typical encoder.
+The style is encoded using a conditional encoder with the domain labels as the condition (i.e. domain labels are transferred to a one-hot vector).
 Furthermore, the style is distilled in a low-dimensional vector, where the length is set to $8$ in this work.